CPD Ref: C-107674

 Domains: Clinical practice, Communication

-The first part of the glaucoma programme has an update on the definitions and prevalence of glaucoma and covers the classification of the different types of glaucoma.
-It includes the signs and symptoms along with the risk factors to help improve differential diagnosis and appropriate referral.
+The first part of the glaucoma series provides an updated overview of glaucoma definitions and prevalence, and explores the classification of its various types.
+It also covers the signs, symptoms and risk factors to support more accurate differential diagnosis and timely referral.

 Topics: Glaucoma, NICE, SIGN, POAG, COAG, CAG, Congenital, Ocular hypertension, Prevalence, Secondary.